Bride of Frankenstein-1935

 Speaking of the soundtrack, the highlight is a treat entitled “Why Should I Worry?”, a tune sung by the ensemble cast and impossible not to hum along to.

-The film features an array of famous voices that are perfectly cast.
 The filmmakers wisely cast plenty of native New Yorkers, which results in a huge measure of authenticity.
-Brazen voices like Midler’s, Joel’s, and Cheech Marin’s as feisty chihuahua Tito, give credibility to their characters.
+Brazen voices like Midler’s, Joel’s, and Cheech Marin’s, as feisty chihuahua Tito give credibility to their characters.

 The odd romantic pairing of Georgette and Tito, on the surface completely mismatched, gives a good dose of comic relief to the story.

 The story written for Oliver & Company is the best part of the entire production.
 Anyone familiar with the famous Dickens novel or Oliver!
-(1968), the most famous of the film incarnations knows how the story will end.
+(1968), the most famous of the film incarnations, knows how the story will end.

 One conspicuous omission is the elimination of the important character of Nancy.
 As fans know, Nancy played a vital role in the original story.
 Perplexing is the decision not to include her, but perhaps her ultimate death would have made the story too dark, so this can be overlooked.

-Surely not the best in the Disney bunch, Oliver & Company (1988) is nonetheless a decent offering sadly overlooked by fans and critics alike.
+Surely not the best in the Disney bunch, Oliver & Company (1988) is nonetheless a decent offering, sadly overlooked by fans and critics alike.

-The film is nearly forgotten and suffers from a dated quality if not for the widespread knowledge of the classic novel.
+The film is nearly forgotten and suffers from a dated quality, if not for the widespread knowledge of the classic novel.
 The film is not one of the storied Disney treasures, nor should it be dismissed altogether.

 The result is a darling, innocent experience meant for pure enjoyment.